soilwise-he/soil-health-knowledge-graph/README.md

 ## 📈 Overview of Core Concepts

-Illustration of the core concepts and their relationships in the SHKG:
+Illustration of the high-level structure of the soil health KG:

 ![Soil Health KG overview](imgs/soil_health_KG.svg)